Vident Investment Advisory LLC Grows Stock Holdings in Intuit Inc. (NASDAQ:INTU)

-Vident Investment Advisory LLC increased its position in Intuit Inc. (NASDAQ:INTU) by 156.5% in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 3,322 shares of the software maker’s stock after purchasing an additional 2,027 shares during the quarter.
-Vident Investment Advisory LLC’s holdings in Intuit were worth $1,273,000 as of its most recent filing with the Securities and Exchange Commission.
+Vident Investment Advisory LLC grew its holdings in shares of Intuit Inc. (NASDAQ:INTU) by 156.5% in the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 3,322 shares of the software maker’s stock after buying an additional 2,027 shares during the quarter.
+Vident Investment Advisory LLC’s holdings in Intuit were worth $1,273,000 at the end of the most recent quarter.

-Several other hedge funds have also recently made changes to their positions in INTU.
-Norges Bank acquired a new stake in Intuit in the fourth quarter valued at $881,906,000.
-BlackRock Inc. raised its holdings in Intuit by 6.8% in the first quarter.
-BlackRock Inc. now owns 23,146,353 shares of the software maker’s stock valued at $8,866,442,000 after acquiring an additional 1,464,341 shares in the last quarter.
-Price T Rowe Associates Inc. MD raised its holdings in Intuit by 2.7% in the fourth quarter.
-Price T Rowe Associates Inc. MD now owns 21,561,386 shares of the software maker’s stock valued at $8,179,575,000 after acquiring an additional 557,239 shares in the last quarter.
-Franklin Resources Inc. raised its holdings in Intuit by 24.2% in the first quarter.
-Franklin Resources Inc. now owns 2,590,435 shares of the software maker’s stock valued at $992,285,000 after acquiring an additional 505,137 shares in the last quarter.
-Finally, JPMorgan Chase & Co. raised its holdings in Intuit by 15.0% in the fourth quarter.
-JPMorgan Chase & Co. now owns 2,049,165 shares of the software maker’s stock valued at $778,375,000 after acquiring an additional 267,956 shares in the last quarter.
-Institutional investors and hedge funds own 83.74% of the company’s stock.
+A number of other institutional investors and hedge funds have also added to or reduced their stakes in INTU.
+CIBC Asset Management Inc boosted its stake in shares of Intuit by 10.3% in the first quarter.
+CIBC Asset Management Inc now owns 47,803 shares of the software maker’s stock valued at $18,311,000 after purchasing an additional 4,477 shares during the period.
+Clearstead Advisors LLC boosted its stake in shares of Intuit by 8.9% in the first quarter.
+Clearstead Advisors LLC now owns 1,827 shares of the software maker’s stock valued at $700,000 after purchasing an additional 149 shares during the period.
+Wealthfront Advisers LLC boosted its stake in shares of Intuit by 12.5% in the first quarter.
+Wealthfront Advisers LLC now owns 9,675 shares of the software maker’s stock valued at $3,706,000 after purchasing an additional 1,077 shares during the period.
+Logan Capital Management Inc. boosted its stake in shares of Intuit by 3.1% in the first quarter.
+Logan Capital Management Inc. now owns 13,059 shares of the software maker’s stock valued at $5,003,000 after purchasing an additional 388 shares during the period.
+Finally, TD Asset Management Inc. raised its holdings in Intuit by 4.8% in the first quarter.
+TD Asset Management Inc. now owns 692,451 shares of the software maker’s stock valued at $265,250,000 after acquiring an additional 31,410 shares in the last quarter.
+Institutional investors own 83.74% of the company’s stock.

 Shares of INTU opened at $497.64 on Tuesday.
 The firm has a 50-day moving average of $445.56.
 The company has a market cap of $135.99 billion, a price-to-earnings ratio of 64.80, a PEG ratio of 4.62 and a beta of 1.01.
 The company has a quick ratio of 1.96, a current ratio of 1.96 and a debt-to-equity ratio of 0.20.
 Intuit Inc. has a 52-week low of $280.99 and a 52-week high of $500.83.